yoctoproject/poky/documentation/dev-manual/sbom.rst

 with an ``IMAGE-MACHINE.spdx.tar.zst`` compressed archive containing all such files.

-The :ref:`create-spdx <ref-classes-create-spdx>` class offers options to include more information in the output :term:`SPDX` data, such as making the generated files more human readable (:term:`SPDX_PRETTY`), adding compressed archives of the files in the generated target packages (:term:`SPDX_ARCHIVE_PACKAGED`),
+The :ref:`ref-classes-create-spdx` class offers options to include more information in the output :term:`SPDX` data, such as making the generated files more human readable (:term:`SPDX_PRETTY`), adding compressed archives of the files in the generated target packages (:term:`SPDX_ARCHIVE_PACKAGED`),